kevinmichaelchen/go-rest-api/README.md

 With Golang, I can run hundreds of replicas.

 #### Memory is not cheap!
+Here are the going rates for the t2 class of AWS EC2 instances:

 | Instance Type | $ per Year | Memory (GiB) |
 |:-------------:|:----------:|:------------:|